ShoYamanishi/RigidBodySimulationBasics/README.md

 It works for Macos at the time of writing (Aug 2023) with the following extra step for GLFW.
 The [GLM](https://formulae.brew.sh/formula/glm) and [GLEW](https://formulae.brew.sh/formula/glew#default)
 can be installed by Homebrew.
-However, GLFW installed by Homebew does not seem to work, and I had to manually build it.
+However, GLFW installed by Homebew does not seem to work for me, and I had to manually build it.
 Following is the instruction I followed.

 ```